 At level 6 (undergraduate level)

-• Apply detailed knowledge and understanding of the physiology and patho-physiology of COPD.
+• demonstrate detailed knowledge and understanding of the physiology and pathophysiology of Chronic Obstructive Pulmonary Disease.

-• Examine the assessment, care and management of complications and therapies for COPD, in relation to psychological, physiological and social aspects of COPD.
+• explore and evaluate the assessment, care and management of complications and therapies for Chronic Obstructive Pulmonary Disease, in relation to psychological, physiological, and socio-political aspects.

-• Critically analyse how evidence based practice influences the diagnosis, treatment and impact of COPD on service users, carers and their families.
+• critically analyse and evaluate health literature and apply how evidence-based practice influences the diagnosis, treatment, and impact of Chronic Obstructive Pulmonary Disease on service users, carers and their families.

 At level 7 (Masters level)

-• Apply detailed knowledge and understanding of the physiology and patho-physiology of COPD.
+• demonstrate and apply detailed knowledge and understanding of the physiology and pathophysiology of Chronic Obstructive Pulmonary Disease.

-• Critically examine the assessment, care, and management of complications and therapies for COPD, in relation to psychological, physiological and social aspects of COPD.
+• critically explore the assessment, care, and management of complications and therapies for Chronic Obstructive Pulmonary Disease, in relation to psychological, physiological, and socio-political aspects.

-• Critically analyse how evidence based practice influences the diagnosis, treatment and impact of COPD on service users, carers and their families.
+• critically analyse and evaluate health literature, providing independent perspectives and applying how evidence-based practice influences the diagnosis, treatment, and impact of Chronic Obstructive Pulmonary Disease on service users, carers and their families.

 Key Facts